DenuvoSoftwareSolutions/SiMBA/README.md

     *** Expression x*x
     Error: Input expression may be no linear MBA: x*x

 If option **-z** is used, the simplification results are finally verified to be equal to the original expressions using *Z3*.
-This does not effect the command line output as long as the algorithm works correctly unless an input expression is no linear MBA and no linearity check is performed:
+This does not effect the command line output as long as the algorithm works correctly and the input expression is a linear MBA:

     python3 src/simplify.py "x*x" -z